Airmobile Brigade "Friuli": Equipment

 The "Trieste" infantry regiment is equipped with Lince light multirole vehicles.
-The regiment's maneuver support company is equipped with 120mm mortars and Spike anti-tank guided missiles.
+The regiment's maneuver support company is equipped with 120 mm mortars and Spike anti-tank guided missiles.
 The "Rigel" army aviation regiment fields two A129D attack helicopter squadrons, two NH90 utility helicopter squadrons, and one A109A EOA reconnaissance helicopter squadron.
 The "Vega" army aviation regiment fields two A129D attack helicopter and three NH90 utility helicopter squadrons.

 Gorget patches

 The personnel of the brigade's units wears the following gorget patches: